Captain's Log

 Improvement in ease

-The new IA is expected to help users find key content 25% more easily than previous design
+The new IA is expected to help users find content 25% more easily than previous design

-While it's too early to report quantitative impact, we anticipate significant reductions in monthly help tickets, improvement in app store ratings, & growth of new users after app updates are launched & shared through the client's communication channels.
+While it's too early to report quantitative impact, we anticipate significant reductions in service cancellation requests, improvement in app store ratings, & growth of new users after app updates are launched & shared through the client's communication channels.